 In the recent assessments issued for tax years 2015 to 2017, Tax Authority has disallowed in full finance charges and administrative expenses incurred during these years resulting to a total adjustment in taxable income of RO 839,059 which has further reduced the carry forward losses.
-The Company disagrees with the Tax Authority's assessment and therefore has filed an objection against these assessments.
-The Company believes it is more likely than not that the Tax Authority would accept its filing position.
-Accordingly, the Company did not accrue the additional tax liability of RO 261,249 that may result from open years 2018 to 2020 in case the Tax Authority does not accept the Company's contentions in the objection and carry out similar adjustments for tax years 2018 to 2020.
-The company believes that its accruals for tax liabilities are adequate for all open years based on its assessment of many factors including past experience and interpretations of tax law.
+The Company disagrees with the Tax Authority's assessment and therefore has filled an objection against these assessments.
+Although, the Tax Authority has during 2020 rejected the tax objection filed by the Company, the Company has filed an appeal to the Tax Committee which is still in process at the reporting date.
+Accordingly, the Company did not accrue the additional tax liability of RO 340,124 that may result from open years 2018 to 2020 in case the Tax Authority does not accept the Company's contentions in the appeal and carry out similar adjustments for tax years 2018 to 2020.
+The Company believes that its accruals for tax liabilities are adequate for all open years based on its assessment of many factors including past experience and interpretations of tax law.